syncfusion-content/winui-docs/winui/Funnel-Chart/Segment-spacing.md

 # Segment spacing in WinUI Funnel Chart (SfFunnelChart)

-The gap between each segment in the funnel chart can be set using the [GapRatio]() property.
+The gap between each segment in the funnel chart can be set using the [GapRatio]() property.The default value of [GapRatio]() property property is 0 and its value ranges from 0 to 1.

 {% tabs %}